KorAP/Koral/README.md

 Thomas Krause (HU Berlin) and Franck Bodmer (IDS Mannheim), respectively.
 Minor adaptations of those grammars were implemented by the Koral authors.

-The authors wish to thank Piotr Bański, Franck Bodmer, Elena Frick and Carsten Schnober for their valuable input.
+The authors wish to thank Piotr Bański, Elena Frick and Carsten Schnober for their valuable input.

 ## License